 EYFS Educational Programme: Understanding the world involves guiding children to make sense of their physical world and their community.
 The frequency and range of children's personal experiences increases their knowledge and sense of the world around them - from visiting parks, libraries and museums to meeting important members of society such as police officers, nurses and firefighters.
 In addition, listening to a broad selection of stories, non-fiction, rhymes and poems will foster their understanding of our culturally, socially, technologically and ecologically diverse world.
 As well as building important knowledge, this extends their familiarity with words that support understanding across domains.
 Enriching and widening children's vocabulary will support later reading comprehension.

-Autumn Summer Spring Materials (including natural) Materials (including natural) Materials (including natural) Explore the natural world around them.
+Materials (including natural)

 Explore the natural world around them.

-Explore the natural world around them Sort, match, and describe a variety of natural resources.
-Join/mix different materials, observe, talk about and begin to predict what might Test a range of different materials, with support, to see which are more waterproof e.g. to create happen when e.g. mix sand, soil and water. a waterproof boat and talk about which material is best.
-Make predictions and share ideas, work Experiment and begin to talk about what light looks like when it shines through Investigate and observe changes of state - melting ice, freezing water. collaboratively.
-Describe what they see, hear and feel whist outside using descriptive language e.g. feel, hear, see.
+- · Sort, match, and describe a variety of natural resources. - Experiment and begin to talk about what light looks like when it shines through different materials

 Begin to describe what they see, hear and feel whist outside e.g. describe the things they see, hear, feel on an autumn walk.